nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_DECOUPLING.md

 const contentTarget = document.querySelector(".messages")

+/*
-// BAD: Creates a coupling between the two components const friendListSection = document.querySelector(".friends")
+    BAD: Creates a coupling between the two components.
+        The next two lines of code assume that another component exists, and has a specific class name, and emits a specific browser-generated event.
+*/
+const friendListSection = document.querySelector(".friends")

 // Listen for when a friend is selected